 Ingredients In Korean Beef Tacos

-• Tortillas: I prefer street-sized flour tortillas, quickly charred or warmed for the best flavor and texture, either by charring directly over gas flames or warming in a nonstick skillet.
+• Tortillas: I like street-sized flour tortillas, quickly charred over a gas flame or warmed in a skillet for the best flavor and texture.

 • Beef and marinade: If flank steak isn’t available, alternatives such as flat iron steak, hanger steak, or skirt steak can be used.